-The Nilfisk SC351 for example (which is available from B&G on special offer while stocks last) is quiet, compact and adjustable so it works well in crowded places, around furniture etc, with forward and backward scrubbing and brush pressure of 27Kg.
+The Nilfisk SC351 for example is quiet, compact and adjustable so it works well in crowded places, around furniture etc, with forward and backward scrubbing and brush pressure of 27Kg.
 The folding handle also makes it easy to store and move around.
 This machine is ideal for smaller areas although there are others available that we recommend here at B&G, including the larger pedestrian and ride-on scrubber dryers, ideal for larger areas.

 Wooden floor maintenance and resealing

 A rotary disc floor buffer is another machine invaluable for ensuring wooden floors are kept to a high standard.
 This machine uses a single rotating disc which is fitted with a cleaning pad suitable for the appropriate cleaning job.
 For instance for polishing, a pad with a fine fibre would be used which is specifically designed to achieve a gloss type finish.
 Other pads can be used with various levels of abrasiveness depending on the depth of cleaning required.
 Wooden floors are normally sealed to protect the surface from stains and marking but, over time this wears away and needs re-sealing.
 The old sealant then has to be removed to prepare the surface for a new protective coating and the floor buffer can be used to achieve that.
 Using a pad of a coarser texture the old seal can be stripped away and the surface made ready for the re-application of the sealant.
 This type of work is best done by a professional contractor who understands the capacity of the floor buffer and the best type of sealant to apply.